Insight - No sign of peace for Turkey's Kurds after Erdogan victory

 "After this, I have no hope.
 God can do what he wants.
 We are forsaken," she said.

 Before the Nov.
-1 vote, the view among Turkey's Kurds was that Erdogan had engineered a new conflict with the Kurdistan Workers Party (PKK) to win over Turkish nationalist voters and help the AK Party he founded return to the single party rule it had lost in an earlier vote in June.
+1 vote, the view among some of Turkey's Kurds was that Erdogan had engineered a new conflict with the Kurdistan Workers Party (PKK) to win over Turkish nationalist voters and help the AK Party he founded, but no longer formally leads, return to the single party rule it had lost in an earlier vote in June.
 Erdogan rejects such a plot.

-But nearly two months after the second election achieved a stronger-than-expected single party majority for the AKP, swathes of Turkey's mainly Kurdish southeast are still under curfew.
+Nearly two months after the second election achieved a stronger-than-expected single party majority for the AKP, swathes of Turkey's mainly Kurdish southeast are still under lockdown.
 Battles once fought in the countryside are now waged in densely populated urban areas.

 'WOLF'S TEETH HAVE TASTED BLOOD'